w3c/wai-media-guide/av-content.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

 title: "Accessible Audio Content and Video Content"   # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: "Content of Audio & Video" # A short title that is used in the navigation
+nav_title: "Audio Content & Video Content" # A short title that is used in the navigation
 doc-note-type: draft

 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry